Are you a Denver homeowner?

 The first step is to shut off the water valve on the wall behind the toilet.
 Now flush out the remaining toilet water.

 Unscrew the Tee bolts that hold the bottom of the toilet to the floor.
 Set the toilet aside and scrape off the old wax ring and the caulking around the base.
-Slide your new bolts into the flange and put a new wax ring that seals in place.
+Slide your new bolts into the flange and install a new wax ring to seal it in place.

-Lift the toilet and set it back in place while tightening the bolts to the toilet.
-When you have the bolts nice and snug, go ahead and reconnect the water supply.
+Lift the toilet and set it back in place while tightening the bolts.
+When the bolts are snug, reconnect the water supply.

 Call a Plumber

-Plus, they will save you from having to get wet and messy.
+Additionally, they will save you from getting wet and messy.

 The key is to hire the best plumbing company in your area.